 Step 3: Beware of artificial sweeteners.

 Many people turn to artificial sweeteners when trying to avoid excess sugar in their diets.
-While many consider these type of zero calorie sweeteners โsafeโ or โguilt-free,โ theyโre not helping you one bit.
-No, they donโt contain calories, but they also donโt contain any nutritional value so your body wants more and more of them, thinking the sweetness will provide you, at least, with energy, which it never does so youโre left craving more and more sweets.
-You are still used to highly sweetened food and this is what you need to move away from.
-Artificial sweeteners can also increase your cravings for sugar and carbs and they can deplete your bodyโs store of chromium, which is a crucial nutrient in blood-sugar metabolism.
-Thereโs a reason why diet soda is highly correlated to weight gain and obesity.
+While many consider these type of zero calorie sweeteners โsafeโ or โguilt-free,โ theyโre likely not helping you as much as you'd like.ย You are still used to highly sweetened food and this is what you need to move away from.

-For all you Stevia lovers out there, the same goes for Stevia.
-Forget the notion that โnaturalโ sweeteners that contain zero calories are actually good for you.
-Yes, the stevia plant contains green leaves that are naturally very sweet and calorie-free.
-However, the extracts and powders you can purchase in the grocery store have very little to do with the original plant.
-Stevia, as an extract, is highly processed and only contributes to your continued dependency on needing more and more sweets.
+For all you Stevia lovers out there, the same goes for Stevia.ย Forget the notion that โnaturalโ sweeteners that contain zero calories are actually good for you.ย Yes, the stevia plant contains green leaves that are naturally very sweet and calorie-free.ย However, the extracts and powders you can purchase in the grocery store have very little to do with the original plant, and have their own negatives.

 Step 4: Identify the main culprit.